 Seems ironic to leave New Orleans for amazing food but I visited at least three magnificent Covington restaurants.
 I was struck by the similar stories at Del Porto, LOLA, and Oxlot 9.
 All are owned and operated by married couples with young children who chose to come here.
 One couple worked at Brennan’s in New Orleans, another in Napa Valley, and the third at Veranda in Birmingham (via New Orleans).

 Historic downtown Covington Louisiana is a popular shopping and festival destination.
-Be sure to visit the throwback HJ Smith & Sons General Store and Museum, Acquistapace’s Covington Supermarket (it is fascinating), also order an ice cream flight at Hoodoo.
+Be sure to visit the throwback HJ Smith & Sons General Store and Museum, fascinating Acquistapace’s Covington Supermarket (with 10k cheese samples), and order an ice cream flight at Hoodoo.

 — Airboat Tours by Arthur Matherne in Des Allemandes LA